lepton-eda/lepton-eda/README.md

   <http://wiki.geda-project.org/geda:mailinglists>

-- If you have discovered a bug, have a feature request, or have written a patch to lepton-eda, please create an item on the lepton-eda bug tracker page:
+- If you have discovered a bug, have a feature request, or have written a patch to Lepton, please create an item on the lepton-eda bug tracker page:
   <https://github.com/lepton-eda/lepton-eda/issues>

 License
 =======

-gEDA/gaf (this package) is freely distributable under the GNU Public License (GPL) version 2.0 or (at your option) any later version.
+Lepton EDA (this package) is freely distributable under the GNU Public License (GPL) version 2.0 or (at your option) any later version.
 See the `COPYING` file for the full text of the license.

 The programs and associated files are:

-  Copyright (C) 1998-2013 by Ales Hvezda and the respective original authors.
+  Copyright (C) 1998-2017 by Ales Hvezda and the respective original authors.
+  Copyright (C) 2017 Lepton Developers.

-See the `AUTHORS` file for a more extensive list of contributors to gEDA.
+See the `AUTHORS` file for a more extensive list of contributors to Lepton EDA and gEDA.